ShouWenWang-Lab/snakemake_DARLIN/README.md

 The result will show up at the `merge_all` folder as shown in the above image.

-### A fast, python pipeline for single-cell libraries
+### A fast, python-based DARLIN analysis for single-cell libraries

 We also developed a fast, python-based pipeline for processing single-cell DARLIN data.It is much faster than the CARLIN pipeline written in Matlab, and is written in python so that it is freely available and the Matlab installation is not required.
 This is particularly useful for single-cell libraries with higher amplification heterogeneity, e.g., one cell gets 10K reads, while another cell only has 10 reads.
 We execute a jupyter notebook (`QC/single_cell_DARLIN-10x.ipynb` or `QC/single_cell_DARLIN-scCamellia.ipynb`) to obtain the results and also quality control plots simultaneously.